This is the 1985-1989 page of the Shigeru Miyamoto Archive.

 He wanted to make toys, but the popularity of Space Invaders made Nintendo focus more on games.

-Making a game can take from 6 months to over a year.
+Making a game can take from six months to over a year.
 It depends on how complete the design is to start with and how much content the game has.
-Adding pre-development it can take 1-2 years to make a game.
+Adding pre-development it can take one to two years to make a game.

-Their games take 6-12 people to make.
-Super Mario Bros. took 8 people.
+Their games take six to 12 people to make.
+Super Mario Bros. took eight people.

 He won’t comment on other media he likes so as to not give away their future games.
 He likes being athletic and wants to quit smoking.